rossigee/provider-minio/docs/TLS_CONFIGURATION.md

 ## Security Considerations

-1. **Certificate Storage**: Store certificates as Kubernetes secrets and reference them in your ProviderConfig when possible.
+1. **Certificate Storage**: Always use Secret references (`caSecretRef`, `clientCertSecretRef`, `clientKeySecretRef`) instead of inline data for production deployments.
+2. **Private Keys**:
+   - **NEVER** use `clientKeyData` in production - it's deprecated and insecure
+   - Always use `clientKeySecretRef` to reference private keys stored in Kubernetes Secrets
-2. **Private Keys**: Never commit private keys to version control.
-Use secret management systems.
+   - Never commit private keys to version control
+3. **ConfigMap vs Secret**:
+   - Use ConfigMaps only for public CA certificates
+   - Always use Secrets for client certificates and private keys
-3. **Certificate Rotation**: Plan for certificate rotation by updating the ProviderConfig when certificates expire.
+4. **Certificate Rotation**: Plan for certificate rotation by updating the referenced Secrets/ConfigMaps
-4. **insecureSkipVerify**: Only use this option in development or testing environments.
+5. **insecureSkipVerify**: Only use this option in development or testing environments
+6. **RBAC**: Ensure the Crossplane provider has appropriate RBAC permissions to read the referenced Secrets and ConfigMaps
+7. **Namespace**: All referenced Secrets and ConfigMaps must be in the `crossplane-system` namespace where the provider is installed

 ## Migration from Previous Versions